netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-metal-lb.md

       - 192.168.1.240-192.168.1.240
 ```

-## Citrix ADC CPX service installation
+## Netscaler CPX service installation

-Once the metal LB is successfully installed, you can install the Citrix ADC CPX deployment and a service of type `LoadBalancer`.
+Once the metal LB is successfully installed, you can install the Netscaler CPX deployment and a service of type `LoadBalancer`.

-To install Citrix ADC CPX, you can either use the YAML file or Helm charts.
+To install Netscaler CPX, you can either use the YAML file or Helm charts.

-To install Citrix ADC CPX using the YAML file, perform the following steps:
+To install Netscaler CPX using the YAML file, perform the following steps:

-1. Download the Citrix ADC CPX deployment manifests.
+1. Download the Netscaler CPX deployment manifests.

         wget https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-cpx-ingress.yml

-2. Edit the Citrix ADC CPX deployment YAML:
+2. Edit the Netscaler CPX deployment YAML:

     - Set the replica count as needed.
 It is better to have more than one replica for high availability.
     -  Change the service type to `LoadBalancer`.